 Reality: Many act as mentors and want to see their team grow.

-Description: There is myth about the superiors that they are hard to get along with and it will be impossible to deal with them.
+Description: There is a myth about the superiors that they are hard to get along with and it will be impossible to deal with them.
 People believes that managers are always strict, unfair or unsupportive.
-But in reality managers are supportive and acts as mentors, guiding the subordinates to grow and succeed.
-While difficult manager do exists, but the truth is a strong boss-employee relationship is built on communication, respect and feedback from both sides.
+But in reality managers are supportive and act as mentors, guiding the subordinates to grow and succeed.
+While difficult managers do exists, the truth is a strong boss-employee relationship is built on communication, respect and feedback from both sides.

 9. Corporate Politics